NO FEES UNLESS WE ARE SUCCESSFUL

 When an individual enters into a contract with an HMO to receive health care, the HMO is obligated to do everything in their power to provide the necessary assistance for the patient in "good faith" of the agreement.
 If they attempt to refuse to honor a claim of a person who has entered into such a contract, the individual may be able to file a bad faith lawsuit.

-Call the Boston medical malpractice attorneys at Bellotti Law Group, P.C. today at 617-225-2100 to discuss your options.
+Call the Boston medical malpractice attorneys at Bellotti Law Group, P.C. today at 617-225-2100 for a free consultation.
 Put our decades of experience and success to work for you.